tulasidamarla/React/README.md

 			<elementOrComponent ../>
 		);
 	}
-	ReactDOM.render(<Hello />, mountNode); //where mountNode is the DOM element of your HTML
+	ReactDOM.render(<MyComponent />, mountNode); //where mountNode is the DOM element of your HTML

 Ex: const Button=function(){
 		return (
 			<button>GO</button>

 		);
 	}
 	ReactDOM.render(<Button/>,mountNode);

 Note: Instead of hardcoding the button label, we can pass lable using properties object.
-Note: To practice react examples directly (https://jscomplete.com/repl).
+Note: To practice react examples online directly (https://jscomplete.com/repl).

 Class Component
 ---------------
 Class Component is a more featured way of defining a react component.
-It acts as a function that receives a private internal state called as additional input along with props.
+It acts as a function that receives a private internal state along with props.
 This private internal state gives react its reactiveness.
 When the state of a class component changes react will automatically re-render that component.

 Note: state and properties have one difference. while the state can be changed, properties cannot be changed.
 Here is a simple example without any state and properties.